SVMP/svmp-overseer/README.md

 Now, press **Ctrl+C** to close the server.
 Open the newly-generated `./config/config-local.js` file and set your private settings here.
 Choose which cloud environment you will use and set the appropriate cloud configuration accordingly.

+To set up TLS encryption with self-signed certificates:

+1. Modify the `./tls/*.cnf` files to match your SVMP Overseer and SVMP Server information. **Important: change the passwords from the defaults!**
+2. Modify the `./tls/Makefile`, change the `SERVER_PASSPHRASE` and `OVERSEER_PASSPHRASE` values to match your new passwords.
+3. Generate the self-signed certificates:

+    ```sh
+    $ make -C ./tls/
+    ```

 Run tests to make sure they pass:
 ```sh
 $ grunt